 What was for the public fresh news as 2005 turned into 2006 was for many of Kennedy’s colleagues a long-running issue to which they felt they had tried many solutions, failed and now only had the option of forcing him out.
 “Ultimately, and tragically, Charles Kennedy himself was the architect of his own downfall having been unable to act on repeated pleas and warnings from colleagues,” concludes Hurst.

 Charles Kennedy’s career after Lib Dem leadership

-The completely new chapters, covering 2005 to 2015, cover a period in which both of Kennedy’s parents died and his older brother was left quadriplegic after a slip at home.
+The completely new chapters in the revised edition, covering 2005 to 2015, cover a period in which both of Kennedy’s parents died and his older brother was left quadriplegic after a slip at home.
 As with the earlier sections, these new sections are fair without being idolising – mentioning Kennedy’s low workrate in the House of Commons itself after he stopped being leader, for example, but also giving explanations such as his ill relatives.
 These chapters are also frank about the continuing battle with alcoholism without being sensational, and make the book’s title all the more poignant.

 It makes for an interesting, respectful but questioning account of Kennedy’s life, career, political successes and political limitations.

 If you like this, you might also be interested in Against the Grain by Norman Baker.

 Note: a review copy of this book was provided to me by the author.